abayman/BlueGreen-Capstone-DevOpsNDG-Udacity/README.md

 9. Install AWS CLI [from here](https://aws.amazon.com/cli/#:~:text=The%20AWS%20Command%20Line%20Interface,and%20automate%20them%20through%20scripts.).
 10. Back in the Jenkins EC2 machine terminal, install kubernetes CLI (kubectl) from [this link](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 11. Install Git, Python, and Pip (terminal):
-  1. 'sudo apt install git-all'
+  1. `sudo apt install git-all`
-  2. 'sudo apt-get update && sudo apt-get -y install python3-pip'
+  2. `sudo apt-get update && sudo apt-get -y install python3-pip`
 12. Use CloudFormation to deploy the VPC infra files.
 There are two ways of doing this:
   a.
 Through the CloudFormation gui.
     1. Open CloudFormation from AWS management console.